 Metallic and pearlescent effect powder coatings

-In order to ensure safe handling of aluminium pigment powders, it is very important to follow the relevant safety measures from the initial production stage to the final processing step of the aluminium pigmented metallic powder coatings (For safety aspects please see our recommendations (ECKART and GDA.)
+In order to enure safe handling of aluminium pigment powders, is is very important to follow the relevant safety measures from the initial production stage to the final processing step of the aluminium pigmented metallic powder coatings (we would ask you to have a look at the recommendations from ECKART and GDA).